nirix/atom-editor-settings/README.md

 Adds support for per-language, file extension and directory editor settings.

 ## How to use it
+### Global configuration

+Open a file you'd like to configure the settings for, ensure that its grammar is correctly detected (look at the grammar selector in the bottom right corner of Atom or press ⌃⇧L) and open the command palette (⌘⇧P or ⌃⇧P).
+Type `Editor Settings: Open Grammar Config` and press ⏎.

+A new `.cson` file for the grammar of the file you had open should show with the current editor settings for the given grammar.
+Edit it and save.

 The language/grammar settings files are saved in the `grammar-config` directory located in the main Atom configuration directory with a lower-case file name format.

 For example, the config file for CoffeeScript would be `coffeescript.cson`.

+### Local configuration

-For a per directory based configuration, create a `.editor-settings` file in the concerned directories.
+For a per directory based configuration, you can create a `.editor-settings` file in the concerned directories.

 ### Supported settings